nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ### Listing all members

 * Listing members
-    1. Prerequisites: There needs to be existing client data in the client's list with memberships.
+    1. Prerequisites: There needs to be existing client data in the client list with memberships.
     2. Test case: `listMembers` (Some users have memberships)<br>
        Expected: List of all members will be displayed.
     3. Test case: `listMembers` (No users have memberships)<br>